andybiotic/chuffing_stations/README.md

 - Parameter added to disable station introduction dates (Thanks, Iris-Persephone).
 - Some signal boxes moved to the correct side.
 - Significant graphical fixes.
-- Cargo aware graphics removed.
-These will be back in future version!
+- Cargo aware graphics disabled for now.
+These will be back in future version...

 ## The Stations
 **Wooden**